 High foot traffic means nothing when unpaid tabs grow at the same pace.

-The result is the classic scenario of a packed stand with a constantly tight cash flow.
-Without tracking who owes you, how much, and for how long, you lose negotiation power with suppliers, delay payments, and live putting out financial fires.
-It is not a lack of effort, it is a lack of process.
-That is why the first step to selling more is stopping money from disappearing and establishing clear rules for credit.
+The result is the classic scenario: a packed stand with constantly tight cash flow.
+Without tracking who owes you, how much, and for how long, you lose negotiation power with suppliers.
+Payments get delayed.
+You live putting out financial fires.

 Many stand owners think the solution is simply "selling more."
 But without numbers, you only increase the workload.
 What changes the game is understanding average ticket value, margin, and how unpaid tabs impact your operation.
 If your service is good, you have a daily crowd, and money still vanishes, the problem is almost always in how you charge and record payments.

-Start by tracking for one full week how much you receive upfront and how much goes “on the tab.”
+Start by tracking for one full week how much you receive upfront and how much goes "on the tab."
 Estimate what realistically gets paid back and what becomes a loss.
 From there, it becomes much easier to adjust menu pricing, combo structure, and payment terms.
-You can also implement a loyalty and retention tool for your BBQ stand or trailer that rewards customers who pay on time instead of rewarding those who delay.

 Customer scanning a QR Code at a street grill stand to join a loyalty program.